nikodem-niq/nipify/README.md

   - `apiKey` (string, required): Your GUS API key
   - `apiUrl` (string, optional): Custom API URL if needed
   - `testMode` (boolean, optional): Set to `true` to use the test environment.
 Default: `false`
+  - `corsProxy` (string, optional): URL of a CORS proxy for browser environments (see Browser Usage section)

 #### Returns